iot-lnu/expertkompetens/README.md

 ## Communication strategy

 - Try to have only, *personal* questions regarding formal participation in the course, absence, grades are sent via email to the course coordinator [Fredrik Ahlgren](fredrik.ahlgren@lnu.se).
 Please help to maintain the e-mails to a minimum.
-- Please post all questions in a public channel at the Slack server.
+- Please post all questions in the - [Discord server](https://discord.gg/k7ewMrRWU7).
 This is because we want to minimize the amount of direct messages (DM:s).
-- Questions about the course, assignments, examination, schedule, are asked at **Slack**.
+- Questions about the course, assignments, examination, schedule, are asked at the [Discord server](https://discord.gg/k7ewMrRWU7).
-- Information regarding the course will be posted in the ``course-announcements`` channel in the Slack server **It is _important_ that you read everything that is `Pinned`.**
-- Respond to **all** `Pinned posts` on Slack.
-- You can filter all *`Pinned posts`* according to the figure below.

 The course lectures and materials will be in *English*.
 Please keep all public discussions in English if unsure if not all are speaking Swedish.
 We really need to make everyone feel included.